14 Types of Freelance Writing Jobs and What They Pay

 How much do copywriters make?

 Always ready to get the scoop?
 Newswriters create stories for news outlets and publications based on the facts and data they can collect or are given.
-Typically newswriters have a journalism background, so they know how to find sources and pitch ideas.
+Typically, newswriters have a journalism background, so they know how to find sources, pitch ideas, and write with a journalistic style.

-Newspapers, magazines, radio stations, and online news sites hire newswriters to create news content.
-Newswriters need to stay up to date with current events and thrive in a fast-paced environment.
+Newspapers, magazines, podcasts, and online news sites hire newswriters, who need to stay up to date with current events and thrive in a fast-paced environment.
 Compared to other types of freelance writing, newswriters often have the quickest turnaround times and hardest deadlines.
-Editors or clients want to break the story before their competition.
+Editors or clients want to break the story before their competition, or while a topic is most relevant.

-As a newswriter, it's important to know how to find trusted sources, conduct interviews, and fact-check your data.
+As a newswriter, you’ll need to know how to find trusted sources, conduct interviews, and fact-check your data.
 Depending on the type of client, you could work fully remotely or need to travel to pursue leads or attend events.

 Find newswriting jobs on Upwork.